Lasten-Ernest/Hello-World/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Project Name:   Hello Microverse

-Hello world
+This project is about setting up linters in basic HTML and CSS files so as to run some tests on these files

 ## Built With